Basketball positions: Power forward

-The power forward is essentially a larger and stronger version of the small forward, though generally not as tall or long as the center.
-Generally speaking, the power forward is usually good at rebounding and in some instances, a power forward with a high basketball IQ could also be a great passer, particularly from the high or low post areas via post-split action.
-Instead of a physical power forward, the stretch four is known primarily for shooting three-pointers and midrange jump shots instead of post play.
-The stretch four could also be very useful as a pick-and-pop screener, especially against the drop coverage defensive technique.
-For example, if stretch four pops to the perimeter after setting a screen, then their defender will most likely not have enough time to close and contest the potential open jump shot if the defender executes drop coverage.
+The power forward is essentially a larger and stronger version of the small forward, though not usually as tall as the center.
+The power forward is one of the best at rebounding, and with the help of good strategic knowledge, can make good tactical passes from the high or low post areas.
+Kevin Garnett is an example of an elite playmaking power forward.
+Rather than playing a physical style, the stretch four specializes in shooting three-pointers and mid-range jump shots (instead of playing at the post), as Dirk Nowitzki did.
+The stretch four could also be very useful as a "pick-and-pop" screener, especially against the drop coverage defensive technique.
+For example, if stretch four goes to the perimeter after setting a screen, their defender will most likely not have enough time to close and contest the potential open jump shot if the defender executes drop coverage.
 Even if the power forward cannot shoot, being a screener can also set up a mismatch for them or their teammates to try to score on the other team's big man if they switch.